Understanding Transitive and Intransitive Verbs in French: A Guide

 Direct Transitive Verbs

 A direct transitive verb accepts a direct object complement to complete the action.
-The object answers the questions who or what.
+The object answers the questions “Who?” or “What?”.
 Using our earlier example:

 - Tu manges quoi ?
 (What are you eating?) — Des pâtes à la sauce tomate (pasta with tomato sauce).